 Wrist Tendonitis Treatment

 The wrist will continue to be inflamed until you allow it to rest from the pain causing activity.
 Continued damage will cause chronic inflammation, secondary adhesion and general degeneration of the tendon.
 The tendon sheath itself with probably be injured as the tendon swells, increasing the pain of the condition.
 When treating the wrist tendon(s), rest the area, apply cold compression for 10-20 minutes at a time for at least 3 times a day.
 Do this to the injured area for the first day to 3 days of inflammation.
-Deep Tissue Regeneration Therapy may be used after the acute swelling is improved; the T•Shellz Wrap® will stimulate blood flow and minimize the build up of scar tissue around the tendon during the healing process, helping the bicep tendon heal more quickly.
+Soft Tissue Regeneration Therapy may be used after the acute swelling is improved; the T•Shellz Wrap® will stimulate blood flow and minimize the build up of scar tissue around the tendon during the healing process, helping the bicep tendon heal more quickly.

 Often when a tendon injury occurs, the injured area is rested a bit, a pain killer is taken and we continue on with our normal activities.
 If the strain was minor, the body may be able to heal the tendon fibers normally.
 Unfortunately, this is not the usual result because the injured tendon is being used instead of rested.
 Because of the stress on the tendon, the body heals the injured fibers by binding them together with fibrotic adhesions or scar tissue.
 This is done in an attempt to prevent further damage to the injured area.
 It is a normal protective response of the body.

 The trick to any tendon injury is getting it to heal with minimal scar tissue formation and with as much realignment of tendon fibers as possible.
 To achieve this, your doctor will most likely recommend up to 6 months of conservative treatment therapy.
 Even with optimum healing there is always less elasticity in a previously injured tendon.
 The trick is to make sure you heal it the best you can, that way your chance of re-injury down the road is much lower than average - which is well over 50%.